gnithin/ios-dylib-inject/README.md

 ```bash
 $ ./resign sample-config.conf
 ```
-The `sample-config.conf` file contains all of the required paths for the script.
+- The `sample-config.conf` file contains all of the required paths for the script
+- All of the dylibs should be added into a directory and the directory path must be specified in the config file
+- The new ipa will be in the same directory as the original ipa

 ## Config file
+Here are the contents of the config file and their details (NOTE: All the keys are required) -
 ```bash
 # Path to the ipa file
 IPA_PATH="./MyApp.ipa"